 UFO naturally, given the shows' in-your-face Fanservice.
 In one episode the aliens are using a weapon that freezes time.
 Straker enters the film studio used to disguise SHADO headquarters and sees an actor permanently "glancing" down the cleavage of the well-endowed actress opposite him.
 Even The Stoic Straker is apparently not immune — in "Close Up" he uses a sophisticated macroscope to look up the skirt of a posing Lieutenant Gay Ellis.
 Supposedly it's part of a demonstration on how it's impossible to judge magnification without reference points, but even after he gets the point Straker zooms in for a second look... you're not fooling anyone, you sly dog!

-This was overdone in a season of Just Shoot Me!, in which "Kaylee", a Mary Sue character, was added to the cast; and the three main male characters began falling all over each other to try to date her — DESPITE that they all worked in top positions at a Fashion magazine, where supermodels practically oozed out of the woodwork — and with whom Jack (and Elliot) regularly had affairs, and even the geeky Dennis Finch was able to marry a supermodel played by Rebecca Romaijne-Stamos.
-In contrast, "Kaylee" was rather psychotic, and was fairly average-looking, being short with a heart-shaped face.
-(See "Hugh Hefner" above).
+This is overdone in a season of Just Shoot Me! in which "Kaylee", a Mary Sue character, is added to the cast and the three main male characters began falling all over each other to try to date her— despite that they all work in top positions at a Fashion magazine, where supermodels practically ooze out of the woodwork— and with whom Jack (and Elliot) regularly have affairs, and even the geeky Dennis Finch is able to marry a supermodel played by Rebecca Romaijne-Stamos.
+In contrast, "Kaylee" is rather psychotic, and is fairly average-looking, being short with a heart-shaped face.

 Daphne: Oh, come on Dr. Crane.
 It's not as if men have never used sex to get what they want.